Do RVers Benefit from AARP Discounts?

 Additionally, I believe that many of these parks also offer Good Sam or Passport America membership discounts and those discounts could be up to 50% off.

-Camping discounts may not be a great reason to join AARP, but membership does provide access to additional discounts on other products and services such as travel arrangements, discounts at some restaurants, on groceries, gas, and auto services.
-Additionally, AARP teamed up with Consumer Cellular to secure discounted cellular plans for members and AAPR membership opens a wide library of popular online and print books at a discount.
+Camping discounts may not be a great reason to join AARP.
+But membership does provide access to additional discounts on other products and services.
+These discounts include travel arrangements, discounts at some restaurants, on groceries, gas, and auto services.
+Additionally, AARP teamed up with Consumer Cellular to secure discounted cellular plans for members.
+AARP membership opens a wide library of popular online and print books at a discount.

 The point is, you don’t have to be over 62 & retired to benefit from an AARP membership.
 The name says, “Retired Persons” and more and more people are finding ways to retire in their 30s and 40s.
 Virtual communities within the AARP membership are geared for all types of interests and you can join these groups online to find like-minded people who share your interests and passions.
 With 38 million members, you’re sure to find connections in these virtual communities.